-The successful candidate will also join Sydney Houses as a Tutor to a vertical tutor group of approximately 28 students, plus intervention tutors.
+The successful candidate will also join one of our four Houses as a tutor to a vertical tutor group of approximately 25 students, plus associate student tutors from the Sixth Form, delivering an important core tutorial programme throughout the year.
 You will display a commitment to ensuring students of all abilities work to the highest standards and are able to make excellent progress.

 ICT permeates all that we do, with a mixture of interactive whiteboards and dual projection rooms.
-Each Learning Zone also has a range of hardware, from iPads to laptops as well as other devices that enhance the quality of lessons.
+Each Learning Zone also has a range of hardware, from iPads and iPods to laptops as well as other devices that enhance the quality of lessons.
 We actively use our own portal as a communication and resource tool and have a real desire to build on this virtual learning platform for enhanced home access by staff, students and their parents.